Tom-R-Leppard/Tom-R-Leppard.github.io/README.md

 # Sociologist, Postdoctoral Scholar, Data Scientist
 [About](https://Tom-R-Leppard.github.io/) | [Research](/research.md) | [Teaching](/teaching.md) | [Network Tutorials](/network_tutorials.md) | [CV](/cv.pdf)

-I am interested in how social inequalities affect individuals' access to and returns from social capital within networks across various domains, such as family, work, and mentorship.
-Professional opportunities are shaped by the distribution of both tangible and intangible resources that people gain through social connections and embeddedness.
-My current research focuses on how these factors contribute to persistent social inequalities across different social contexts.
+I am interested in how social inequalities affect individuals' access to, and returns from, social capital within networks across various domains, such as family and various types of work.
+My current research focuses on how both tangible and intangible resources, gained through connections and embeddedness, influence people’s professional opportunities and contribute to persistent social inequalities.

-To investigate this, I draw on domain-specific theories of inequality including family social capital, competition in creative industries, racial positional segregation in sports (stacking), and the leaky pipeline in STEM education.
+To investigate this, I draw on domain-specific theories including family social capital, competition in creative industries, racial positional segregation in sports (stacking), and the leaky pipeline in STEM education.
 My research utilizes a variety of data types such as social network, longitudinal survey, text, and process data.

 Let's connect:
 - trleppar@ncsu.edu